diceroll123/discord.py/docs/api.rst

     Called when the client has resumed a session.

+.. function:: on_shard_resumed(shard_id)

+    Similar to :func:`on_resumed` except used by :class:`AutoShardedClient` to denote when a particular shard ID has resumed a session.

+    .. versionadded:: 1.4

+    :param shard_id: The shard ID that has resumed.
+    :type shard_id: :class:`int`

 .. function:: on_error(event, \*args, \*\*kwargs)

     Usually when an event raises an uncaught exception, a traceback is